The Best Phono Cartridges for Turntables

 What is a phono cartridge?

-A phono cartridge is a device that converts the mechanical vibrations of a vinyl record into an electrical signal for amplification and playback.
+A phono cartridge is a device that converts the mechanical vibrations from a vinyl record's grooves into an electrical signal for amplification.

 How do I choose the right phono cartridge for my turntable?